 The estimator of the diffusion parameter converges faster than the estimator of the drift parameter. \citet{GOBET2002711} showed that for a discretely sampled SDE model, the optimal convergence rates for the drift and diffusion parameters are $1/\sqrt{Nh}$ and $1/\sqrt{N}$, respectively.
 Thus, our estimators reach optimal rates.
-Moreover, the estimators are asymptotically efficient, since $\mathbf{C}$ is the Fisher information matrix for the corresponding continuous-time diffusion (see \citet{Kessler1997}, \citet{GOBET2002711}).
-Finally, since the asymptotic correlation between the efficient estimators for the drift and the diffusion parameters is zero, the estimators are asymptotically independent.
+Moreover, the estimators are asymptotically efficient since $\mathbf{C}$ is the Fisher information matrix for the corresponding continuous-time diffusion (see \citet{Kessler1997}, \citet{GOBET2002711}).
+Finally, since the asymptotic correlation is zero between the drift and diffusion estimators, they are asymptotically independent.